gs-gs/ha-igl-trade_portal/DEV.md

     $ touch demo-au-local.env
     $ touch demo-sg-local.env

-To start it without intergov connection (just the UI, for doing markup):
+To start it without intergov connection (just the UI, for doing markup or working with OA but not IGL):

     $ COMPOSE_PROJECT_NAME=trau docker-compose up